 3. Plan for Two Days Minimum

-One day gives you the viewing point, the Visitor Centre shops, and maybe one farm or workshop.
-Two days gives you the Matrimandir inner chamber, Solitude Farm lunch, a pottery visit, and time to actually understand what Auroville is.
-Three days is better.
+One day buys you the viewing point, the Visitor Centre shops, and maybe one farm or workshop.
+Two days opens up the Matrimandir inner chamber, a Solitude Farm lunch, a pottery visit, and enough time to actually grasp what Auroville is.
+Three days is better still.

 4. Book Guesthouses Through auroville.org Only

-Don't book through random travel sites.
-Auroville's official guesthouses (1,000-3,500 INR/night) are run by community members and your money supports the township.
+Steer clear of random travel sites.
+Auroville's official guesthouses (1,000-3,500 INR/night) are run by community members, and your money supports the township directly.
 Bring your passport and visa for registration.

 Getting There & Around